Natural, Organic, Non-toxic, Oh My! Demystifying Skincare Jargon

 Most ingredients are well-studied, and you can use the Cosmetic Ingredient Review search feature to read up on your favorite product’s ingredients.
 Another option is to bring your skincare arsenal along to see a dermatologist who can evaluate the ingredients and make recommendations.

-C3 is dedicated to protecting and preserving your skin.
+Comprehensive Cranium Care is dedicated to protecting and preserving your skin.
 Our products are kind to microbes and wildlife, and free from harsh additives.
 But most importantly, they’re kind to skin.
 Head Wash gently cleans away the grit and grime of a hard day's work and leaves your skin feeling fresh, soft, and loved.
-Head Hydrate deeply moisturizes skin and provides essential nutrients.
+Head Hydrate deeply moisturizes your dome and provides essential nutrients.

 We promise to never compromise on quality ingredients.

 We’re on a mission to protect bald skin everywhere.
-If you love skin as much as we do, join our email list to get updates on new articles and exclusive offers.
+If you love skin as much as we do, subscribe to our the Cranium Care Newsletter to get updates on new articles and exclusive offers.

 #OwnYourDome***This article is the 1st in a 3-part series about skincare terminology and ingredients.
-We’ll send out an email when we publish part 2!***
+Hit next for part 2!***